zeroDivZero/notes-react/notes/virtual_dom.md

 # VIRTUAL DOM (VDOM)

+React modifies VDOM rather than DOM directly (unlike jQuery), which is expensive.

 Ideal representation of UI, kept in memory and synced with real DOM by lib such as **ReactDOM**.
-This process is called *reconciliation*.
+This process is called _reconciliation_.

 Enables declarative API: inform React of UI state, and it makes DOM match it.
 Abstracts out attribute manipulation, event handling, and manual DOM updating.